ECE3400-Team14/Team-14-Website/docs/index.md

 * [Simulator](OtherUpdates/Simulator.md)
 Some troubleshooting tools for teams next year to debug their camera input.
 * [Pre-Competition Updates](OtherUpdates/preCompetitionUpdates.md) Additions to treasure detection and robot avoidance made before the competition.
+* [Summary of Robot Abilities](OtherUpdates/robotAbilities.md) An overview of hardware and software components, plus a performance review.

 ## Final Competition
 [Click here](finalCompetition.md) to see our robot's performance on competition day!